 No annual property tax exists in the UAE for owners or investors.
 Only minor maintenance fees (villa/apartment upkeep) and minimal municipal charges apply.
 This is a major advantage over France, where property tax averages 0.7% of cadastral value annually.
 On a 2 million EUR property, annual savings can reach 14,000 EUR.

 Article 5 of the 1989 France-UAE convention attributes the right to tax income from immovable property to the State in which the property is located — here, the UAE.
 The UAE does not levy personal income tax on rental income.
-Article 19, paragraph 1, of the convention provides for the elimination of double taxation through a credit equal to the French tax that would otherwise be due.
-The result for an individual French resident is the elimination of French income tax on the UAE rental, but the income is retained in the base for the calculation of the taux effectif applicable to the rest of the French income, and full disclosure on the French return remains mandatory.
+For rents, article 19, paragraph 1, of the convention grants a credit equal to the French tax that would otherwise be due.
+The result for an individual French resident is the elimination of French income tax on the UAE rental, but the income is retained in the base for the calculation of the taux effectif applicable to the rest of the French income, and full disclosure on the French return (form 2047) remains mandatory.

 The IFI applies to French residents on their worldwide real estate where the net taxable base exceeds 1.3 M€ (article 977 CGI).
 The applicable scale is progressive, from 0.50 % (1.3 M€–2.57 M€ tranche) to 1.50 % (above 10 M€).
 Dubai real estate is fully included in the base of a French resident.
 A UAE tax resident is taxable only on French-situs real estate (article 964 CGI).
 Care should be taken with shares of real-estate-rich vehicles (article 965 CGI) and with French dwelling allowances (30 % on the principal residence — article 973 II CGI).